AAChartModel/AAChartKit/README.md

 ### Special chart types in ***AAChartKit***

 The `pie chart` as well as the `bubble chart` are special in AAChartKit.
-If you want to draw these types of charts, then you need to prepare the AAChartModel differently:
+If you want to draw these types of charts, you need to prepare the AAChartModel differently:

 - To draw a pie chart, you should configure the properties of `AAChartModel` like this:
 ```objective-c